slashtu/slashtu.github.io/README.md

 ## [Animal adoption](https://github.com/slashtu/react-loadable-ssr)
-An example for Redux SSR and Code Splitting by Component-based
+An adoption web app for Redux SSR and Code Splitting by Component-based

 ## Facebook Travel
 List your tagged places on facebook and show world map